zulfadlizainal/nr-dimensioning/Part 5 PDSCH/1_PDSCH RE Space/README.md

 # PDSCH RE Space vs DL Overhead

 The objective of this calculation is to estimate how much PDSCH RE is available considering other DL signal overhead.
-This calculation is important because PDSCH RE directly correlated to DL throughput that its going to generate.
+This calculation is a prerequisite for DL throughput calculation.

 ### RE Type for DL and UL

                        5G NR RE
                           │
             ┌─────────────┴────────────┐
             ▼                          ▼
           DL RE                      UL RE